vavilen84/hugo_blog/content/_index.en.md

 ---
 title: "Home"
+---

+# Blog about Golang / PHP / Javascript

-description: "Hey, hope you are well!!!"
-summary: "My name is Vladimir, I am a software engineer and this is my blog.
-Here you can find: reviews, articles about different integrations, articles translations, notes from books.
+Hey, hope you are well!
+My name is Vladimir, I am a software engineer and this is my blog.

+Here you can find:
+- reviews
+- integrations
+- brief book notes

 I would be glad if you manage to find here anything interesting and helpful for yourself.
-Nice reading!"
+Nice reading!
----

-### By tags:
-{{<home_page_tags >}}
+{{<br >}}

-### By categories:
-{{<home_page_categories >}}
+{{<hr >}}

-### Recent articles
+# Recent articles
 {{<home_page_recent_articles >}}